-- Extension of the margin periods of risk; - Inclusion of the specific correlation risk; - Determination of a stressed Effective EPE calculated based on a calibration reflecting a particular period of stress.

-2. Non-modelled exposure -mark-to-market method
+- Extension of the margin periods of risk; - Inclusion of the specific correlation risk; - Determination of a stressed Effective EPE calculated based on a calibration reflecting a particular period of stress. - 2.
+Non-modelled exposure -mark-to-market method

-For non-modelled counterparty credit risk exposures, the exposure at default is based on market price evaluation (Net Present Value + Add On).
-The Add-On is calculated conform the requirements of article 274 of EU regulation n° 575/2013: in function of the type of transaction and the residual maturity.
+For non-modelled counterparty credit risk exposures, the exposure at default for derivatives is calculated applying the Standardised Approach for Counterparty Credit Risk ("SACCR") conform the requirements of article 274 of EU regulation.